 Digital Goods in the US

-Though there is no uniform federal list of digital goods and services in the US, the sales tax laws have been updated to include digital goods and services in different ways across the various US states.
+Though there is no uniform federal list of digital goods and services in the US, the sales tax laws have been updated to include digital goods and services across various US states.

 Since a US merchant can charge sales tax only in states where the business has Sales Tax Nexus, it's strongly recommended to consult an accountant or a local tax authority on the correct tax rates for digital products.